stenikolaou/stock_price_forecasting/README.md

-# stock_price_forecasting
+# Stock price forecasting

-This is a python ML project for stock price forecasting using artificial neural networks.
+## This is a python ML project for stock price forecasting using **streamlit** and **NeuralProphet**.

-More specifically, three ANN models we used:
+Before applying NeuralProphet, three artificial neural networks models were tested and more specifically:

 * LSTM (Long-short term memory)
 * MLP (Multilayer perceptron)